-The Phantom® MINeconTM can be used with a caster block spacer (PN 1111152 - sold seperately) located between the RF caster plate and caster block.
-The purpose of the spacer is to "calm down" the front end on higher bite and/or momentum style tracks.
+The Phantom® MINeconTM is equipped with a caster block spacer (PN 1111152) located between the RF caster plate and caster block.
+The purpose of the spacer is to "calm down" the front end on higher bite and/ or momentum style tracks.
 By using the block the chassis will not bite as hard on the RF, having less of a tendancy to "hop."
+You may elect to remove this block for lower bite and smaller tracks.
+This will allow the kart to bite harder and turn better.
 For further information on the caster block spacer, please call PRC or check out the MINeconTM release video on our social media pages.